riyad-96/riyad-96/README.md

 -  Hi, I’m Riyad Hasan.
 -  I’m interested in learning things.
--  I’m currently learning HTML, CSS & JavaScript
+-  I’m currently learning JavaScript

 <!---
 riyad-96/riyad-96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.